 5 STEPSHow to Use Body Fat Percentage Calculator

 Get accurate body composition insights with our guide to the Body Fat Percentage Calculator.
-Learn what it does, who benefits, and how to interpret your results for training and health goals.
+Learn what it does, who benefits, and how to interpret.

 Estimate body fat percentage with the U.S. Navy circumference method.